allegro/allegro.tech/_posts/2017-06-29-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 layout: post
 title: Presto - a small step for DevOps engineer but a big step for BigData analyst
 author: [robert.mroczkowski,piotr.wikiel]
-tags: [tech, fast sql, hadoop, presto, big data, analysis, data science]
+tags: [fast sql, hadoop, presto, big data, analysis, data science]
 ---

 I bet you have found this article after googling some of the issues you encounter when working with a Hadoop cluster.